 Spalon is a full-service salon based in Edina, Minn.
 The company started 25 years ago and now has 280 employees across three locations in the Twin Cities.
 From hair and nails to skin and spa treatments, Spalon is all about the total rejuvenation experience.

 It was early 2020, yet Spalon was still running on Windows Server 2008.
 Their accounting system, Microsoft Dynamics NAV 5.0, still did the job but had also been in operation since 2008.
 Signs of age showed.
-When it became apparent that the server would likely crash within the next few months, the luxury spa’s owners reached out to a trusted ERP reseller to discuss options.“We went live Nov.
-1, and I was already getting a sense that this wasn’t going well,” he said.
+When it became apparent that the server would likely crash within the next few months, the luxury spa’s owners reached out to a trusted ERP reseller to discuss options.

 Since Senior Accountant Dean Wellman and his team in the business office still liked Dynamics NAV, an upgrade seemed the best option.
 Boyer & Associates recommended the team upgrade to the latest version of the product under its new name, Microsoft Dynamics 365 Business Central.
 The two-step process included an upgrade to the latest on-premise version and then a migration to the cloud version of the Software as a Service ERP.